UNICEF-Ventures/Community/Pledge Agreement.md

     * Donate parts of the proceeds from a sold product or service, e.g., XCapit, a Venture Fund portfolio company, sold a ‘financial freedom and social impact’ focused NFT and donated part of the proceeds to the Venture Fund as the first Alumni to give back

 * **_In-kind contributions where the Member:_**
+    * Volunteers to mentor startups in the Venture Fund’s active cohorts, on a specific area of expertise or experience, where this aligns with the Venture Fund’s needs
+    * Offers to hold an information/knowledge session for the Venture Fund community on a topic relevant to the Venture Fund
     * Leverages personal resources and influence to champion the Fund’s mission and values (e.g., support Open-source innovation for children, equitable tech solutions in and for developing countries, DPGs, DEI) in personal networks, peer communities and during events
+    * Shares external networks and opportunities that can benefit the Venture Fund or its investees
     * Helps amplify the Venture Fund and its published content, like new calls for applications or thought pieces, on social media
-    * Volunteer to mentor startups in the Venture Fund’s active cohorts, anything from one session on one topic to several sessions on various topics or experiences, where this aligns with the Venture Fund’s needs
-    * Offer to hold an information/knowledge session for the Venture Fund community on a topic relevant to the Venture Fund
-    * Sharing external networks and opportunities that can benefit the Venture Fund or its investees

 ### Venture Fund's Mission
 UNICEF Venture Fund will publish a list of Pledge signatories, promoting their commitment to positive impact and wider alignment with the Venture Fund on the Fund’s webpage and social media.